Price Differentiation for Communication Networks: Conclusion

 \subsection{Proof of Lemma~\ref{le:consecutive_index}}

-\begin{proof} We can first prove the following lemma. \begin{lemma}(See \cite{tech_rep} for proof details.)
-Suppose an effective market of the single pricing scheme is denoted as $\mathcal{K}=\{1,2,\dots,K\}$.
-If we add a new group $v$ of $N_v$ users with $\theta_v>\theta_K$, then the revenue strictly increases. \end{lemma}
+We can first prove the following lemma. \begin{lemma} Suppose an effective market of the single pricing scheme is denoted as $\mathcal{K}=\{1,2,\dots,K\}$.
+If we add a new group $v$ of $N_v$ users with $\theta_v>\theta_K$, then the revenue strictly increases. \end{lemma} \begin{proof} We denote the single price before joining group~$v$ is $p$, the price after joining group~$v$ is $p'$, the effective market become $\mathcal{K}'$.
+By Theorem~\ref{thm:sp}, we have

+Since the optimal revenue is obtained by selling out the total resource $S$, thus to prove the total revenue strictly increases if and only if we can prove $p'>p$.
+We consider the following two cases. \begin{itemize} \item If after group~$v$ joining in, the new effective market satisfies $\mathcal{K}'=\mathcal{K}\cup \{v\}$, then we have